dbespiatykh/RDscan/README.md

 RDscan is a [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to find deletions and putative [regions of difference](https://jb.asm.org/content/178/5/1274.short) (RDs) in [mycobacterium tuberculosis complex](https://en.wikipedia.org/wiki/Mycobacterium_tuberculosis_complex) (MTBC) genomes, it is also capable to determine already known or user defined RDs.

 ## Installation

+The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=dbespiatykh/RDscan), alternatively it can be installed as described below.

 Use the [Conda](https://docs.conda.io/en/latest/) package manager and [BioConda](https://bioconda.github.io/index.html) channel to install RDscan.